-For as small as it is, Salento has some excellent accommodation option suitable for all tastes and budgets.
+For as small as it is, Salento has some excellent accommodation options suitable for all tastes and budgets.
 I have selected the best:

-- COFFEE TREE BOUTIQUE HOSTEL – A good hostel with nice private rooms with beautiful mountain views, and some very good dorms.
-Click here for the latest rates and here for reviews.
+- COFFEE TREE BOUTIQUE HOSTEL – A good hostel with nice private rooms with beautiful mountain views and some very good dorms.